michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0134.md

 - n: a rosy color (especially in the cheeks) taken as a sign of good health
 - n: a powdery deposit on a surface
 ### Family
-bloom: bloomed, bloomer, blooming, blooms+;bloomer: bloomers;blooming: bloomingest, bloomingly, bloomings
+- bloom: bloomed, bloomer, blooming, blooms+
+- bloomer: bloomers
+- blooming: bloomingest, bloomingly, bloomings
 ### Examples
 - Bloom should leave the classroom and stop by the lab — the world we live in.
 - The documentary, directed by Alexis Bloom and Fisher Stevens, features vintage family films and what is being dubbed “extensive vérité footage.”